„The World Masters Cross-Country Ski Association"

 Requirements on the Tracks

-are regulated in the Rules of Competition of WMA and fully sanctioned by F.I.S.
+are regulated in the Rules of Competition (see download section) of WMA and fully sanctioned by F.I.S.